EmailTestTools/EmailTestTools/README.md

-You can get more information by reading the body of the email, including details of the attack and how to fix such vulnerabilities.
+You can get more information by reading the content of the email, including details of the attack and how to fix such vulnerabilities.

 ![img/demo.png](img/demo.png)